akankshya107/evaluation_interface/guideline_summary_evaluation.md

 ---

 **Question 1: Is the information in the summary consistent with the story?**\
 The first question asks you to judge whether or not the summary is consistent with the original story.
 In this case, you want to make sure the events and details described in the summary are mentioned in the actual story.
 For example, *Summary B* is **not** consistent with the story as the minister was sitting in the puddle of water and not lying in it.
 Note that *Summary A* is consistent with the story.
 The last bold sentence in *Summary A* contains some commentary on the story, and we ask you to ignore commentary in evaluating consistency. *Summary C* and *Summary D* are also consistent with the story.
-The AI-generated inconsistency

-If you need to see the AI-generated inconsistency to help you answer the above question, you can click and expand the section.
-This would be provided for every story and summary and would contain at least one potentially inconsistent detail identified between the summary and the story.

 ---